teamviewer/TeamViewerPS/README.md

 ## Installation & Update

-Install TeamViewerPS from the Powershell Gallery using the following command:
+Downloads and installs TeamViewerPS from the Powershell Gallery using the following command:

 ```powershell
 Install-Module TeamViewerPS